yatheeshraju/testng-docs/docs/ant.md

 ```
 ##### sysproperty

-Use nested <sysproperty> elements to specify system properties required by the class.
+Use nested &lt;sysproperty&gt; elements to specify system properties required by the class.
 These properties will be made available to the virtual machine during the execution of the test.
 The attributes for this element are the same as for

 ##### environment variables: